jatwell93/pharmacy-calculator/README.md

 # Pharmacy Calculator - Opportunity Analysis Tool

 A comprehensive web-based calculator for Australian pharmacies to analyze financial opportunities across government-funded programs, vaccinations, pharmacy services, and biologics dispensary operations.
+The project's goal is to offer an open source transparent platform for pharmacies to analsze their financial opportunities under the new CPA 8.

 ## Project Structure